gauthamdasu/SSSIHMS-AVAS/SSSIHMS-AVAS/Readme.md

 CONTACT:
 ========

-For any clarification please drop in a mail at vsuriya93@gmail.com
+For any clarification please drop in a mail at vsuriya93@gmail.com, gauthamdasu@gmail.com

 Thanking Swami for giving us this opportunity to serve him,

 Regards,
-SSSIHL and SSSIHMS
+SSSIHL and SSSIHMSS